NEWPLAN/books/README.md

 <a name="Description"></a>
 ##[Description](#Menu)
-<p align="justify">&nbsp;&nbsp;&nbsp;&nbsp;This responbility is consisted of some thought and notices when i read book. try to make sure that ecah codes is running correctlly.</p>
+<p align="justify">&nbsp;&nbsp;&nbsp;&nbsp;This responbility is consisted of some thought and notices when i read book.
+I have tried to make sure that ecah codes is running correctlly.</p>

 <a name="Including"></a>